Some posts contain compensated links. Please read this disclaimer for more info.

 Moreover, its urban planning is way different from what you may expect: traffic-less and ridiculously wide avenues, similar to those streets of Naypyidaw, the fake capital of Myanmar, but with more soul and charm, as they are actually pretty pleasant to walk around.

-From mausoleums to curious locals and a very lively market, Nakhchivan City could keep you busy for a few days.
+From mausoleums to curious locals and a vivacious market, Nakhchivan City could keep you busy for a few days.

 Things To Do In Nakhchivan City